Vincit/objection.js/doc/index.md

 > Note that you can pass either a normal knex instance or a transaction to `query`, `$relatedQuery` etc.
 > allowing you to build helper functions and services that can be used with or without a transaction.
-> When a transation is not wanted, just pass in the normal knex instance:
+> When a transaction is not wanted, just pass in the normal knex instance:

 ```js
 // `db` can be either a transaction or a knex instance or even